Behaviour-Analytics/moodle-block_behaviour/javascript/MersenneTwister/readme_moodle.txt

 latest release and wrap the code as an AMD module.
 See the currently wrapped library in amd/src/mersenne-twister.js for an example.
 The original file should be store in this directory, while the AMD wrapped file resides in amd/src.
 Grunt will need to be run to minify the new library.
-The lib/thirdpartylibs.xml file can then be updated.
+The thirdpartylibs.xml file can then be updated.